dakotagoldberg/buckley-programming-club-website/README.md

 ## About

 This is the code for Buckley's Programming Club website.
-The site is build with React.
+Built with React.

 ## Run